ramya5357/Blackwinstech/readMe.md

 - **Request:**

-  - Empty get request, authentication while be done using access token in cookies.
+  - Empty get request, authentication will be done using the access token in cookies.

 - **Response:**
-  - `statusCode`: exit code for resquest
+  - `statusCode`: exit code for request
   - `data`: relevant user data
   - `message`: relevant request message
-  - `success`: boolean to check for successfull completion
+  - `success`: boolean to check for successful completion

 ```json
 {